watercourse-cc/watercourse/donate.md

 You can also support our work with a percentage of all amazon.com purchases.
 Simply:
 1. Click [here](https://smile.amazon.com/ch/41-1946275) and follow the directions to set up Watercourse as your preferred recipient

 2. Once you arrive at [smile.amazon.com](http://smile.amazon.com), click Ctrl + D to bookmark the page (you may need to click "Add" or "Done" to confirm)

-3. Go to [smile.amazon.com](http://smile.amazon.com) whenever you make an Amazon order.
+3. Go to [smile.amazon.com](http://smile.amazon.com) every time you make an Amazon order.
 We'll automatically receive a percentage of your total order price automatically, and our staff and clients will be eternally grateful.

 ### Our clients thank you for your support!